sonwh98/cdr/README.md

 CDR integrates with git hosted on github or bitbucket.
 CDR uses parainfer with CodeMirror for structural editing.
 The only dependency is a web browser like Chrome and FireFox.

+Long term goal is to turn this into a development environment for popular languages like Java/C#/Python/JavaScript.

 # What works
 * evaluate arbitary Clojure code in the browser.
 Open up browser developer's console to see output
 * clone git repository from github or bitbucket via http